chaitanyarahalkar/Challenges/PHP-Type-Juggling/explanation.md

 PHP suffers from the type juggling vulnerability.
 Can you exploit it <a href="https://vast-stream-67888.herokuapp.com/" target="_BLANK">here</a>?

 ## Hint:
 Type Juggling.
-The starting bits of the hash and the hashing algorithm used have a significance.
+The starting bits of the hash and the hashing algorithm used are of significance.

 ## Explanation: